EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 ### Results
-&nbsp; &nbsp; In other to analyse if there significant changes in how the front line expressed themselves in Twitter, our team peerformed a proportion test.
+&nbsp; &nbsp; In other to analyse if there significant changes in how the front line expressed themselves in Twitter, our team peerformed a serie of proportion tests.
 #### Comparison between before 2020 and the first half of 2020

 - The proportion of front line workers that transmited **trust, surprise, joy and positive emotions throught the tweets in the first half of 2020 was significantly higher than before 2020 (p < 0.001)**